-- Situate controversies in particular locations historically, culturally and politically.
+- Analyse issues in particular locations institutionally, historically, and politically.

-- Ability to analyse complex cases and ongoing controversies.
+- Ability to analyse complex cases and ongoing issues and controversies.

-- Ability to employ conceptual tools from STS in analyzing science and politics.
+- Ability to employ conceptual tools and methods in STS in analyzing science and politics.

 - Ability to read advanced literature and cases and develop their own analysis in written and oral form.